 Applications for the scholarship program are accepted January 1 through April 10 only.
 To submit an application online, click here.
 When prompted, enter program key CGA.

 CGA Educational Foundation scholarships are open to high school seniors, college undergraduate and graduate students who are employees of, or the dependent sons or daughters of employees of, a CGA member company.
-The employee must have been employed by a single CGA member company for at least one year as of the April 1, 2019, must maintain a physical work location in California (for a list of exceptions, click here) and must be employed at the time the awards are announced.
+The employee must have been employed by a CGA member company for at least one year as of the April 1, 2019, must maintain a physical work location in California (for a list of exceptions, click here) and must be employed by the same company at the time the awards are announced.

 Scholarships are awarded on the basis of academic merit, evidence of outstanding character and leadership potential.
 Additionally, a number of awards have specific eligibility criteria.
 By completing one application, students are evaluated for all scholarships for which they are eligible.